 What Is Workplace Discrimination?

-Workplace discrimination is an individual's unfair or differential treatment based on their membership in a protected class.
-It can come in many forms, including hiring practices, promotion decisions, pay and benefits, job assignments, training opportunities, performance evaluations, and disciplinary actions.
+Workplace discrimination is unfair treatment due to membership in a protected class.
+It can take many forms.
+These include hiring, promotions, pay, benefits, assignments, training, evaluations, and discipline.

-The Fair Employment and Housing Act (FEHA) prohibits discrimination against job applicants and employees based on a protected category and retaliation against those who assert their rights under the law [3].
+The Fair Employment and Housing Act (FEHA) bans job discrimination based on a protected category.
+It also bars retaliation against those who assert their rights under the law [3].

-It is against state and federal laws for anyone to harass employees, applicants, interns, volunteers, or contractors based on their protected characteristics under the FEHA.
+State and federal laws ban harassment of employees based on their protected traits under the FEHA.
 This applies to all workplaces, even those with fewer than five employees.

-This time off can be used to care for a family member (child, spouse, domestic partner, parent, grandparent, grandchild, or sibling) who suffers from a serious health condition or for the employee's health condition.
+This time off can be used to care for a family member with a serious health condition.
+This includes a child, spouse, partner, parent, grandparent, grandchild, or sibling.
+It can also be used for the employee's own health issue.

 Related Article: Workplace Investigations Employee Rights